-Having reduced the dataset from 4 to 3 dimensions, the HOLZ ring (now a peak, due to the radial integration) can easily be fitting with a Gaussian function.
+Having reduced the dataset from 4 to 3 dimensions, the HOLZ ring (now a peak, due to the radial average) can easily be fitting with a Gaussian function.

 Firstly we extract parts of the signal related to the peak, and create a model.